 Stretching the unbelievable winning streak to 21 games, the Británico Boys rolled over the pressure of Unión Selección and with cool heads claimed another essential victory.

-With two fantastic back lines it took a while for the Brits to break through the opposition defence but the first goal came in classy style, 20 minutes in as Luismi powered past three players to slide the ball through to Lewis Jones, who took a touch and thundered it home straight into the bottom right corner.
+With two fantastic back lines it took a while for the Brits to break through the opposition defence but the first goal came in classy style.
+20 minutes in Luismi powered past three players to slide the ball through to Lewis Jones, who took a touch and thundered it home straight into the bottom right corner.

 However, it wasn’t long before the game was marred by the first refereeing mistake as an extremely soft free kick was given to Union who lofted it into the midfield and converted from a header making it one a piece.
 Again, not long after another soft decision against the Brit boys led to a penalty for the opposition.
 The Unión strike made no mistakes and sent keeper Josue the wrong way making the game 2-1 to Union Selección.

 A few minutes before half time, some brilliant technical play by Carlum Carlnt led him into the area, where he was fouled by the opposition leading to a penalty for the Brit Boys.
 It was danger man Lewis who stepped up to the spot and calmly smashed it into the back of the net, equalising just before the whistle blew for halftime.